-England was all I knew.
+As a child, England was all I knew.
 It was all my family knew.
-And then everything changed.
+And then, one day, everything changed.

-I was just getting comfortable, when I was told again that I’d be moving.
+I was just getting comfortable when I found out we’d be moving again.
 I wasn’t happy.
 However, it turned out to be one of the best decisions we ever made.

 Thailand is where I spent my high school years and it has a special place in my heart, but when it came time for college, I knew where I wanted to go – America.
-Land of the free, home of the brave, Disneyland, Michael Jordan and all that jazz.
+Land of the free, home of the brave, Disneyland, Michael Jordan, In-And-Out Burger, Vegas and all that jazz.

-So today I thought I’d take a look at just what lessons I’ve learned from my time in this wonderful country.
+As such, I thought it worthwhile to explore what lessons I’ve learned from my time in this wonderful country.
 21 years, 21 lessons.

 - Quality over quantity